-In 1976, the State Legislature enacted Articles 13-E and 13-F of the General Municipal Law, which provide for the creation of cultural trusts (public benefit corporations).
+In 1976, the legislature enacted legislation that provides for the creation of cultural trusts (public benefit corporations).
 The legislation further provides that: (1) the trust shall submit annual financial reports to the governor and mayor; and (2) the state comptroller and the city's chief fiscal officer are authorized to examine the books and records of the trust at least once every three years or, in lieu thereof, accept from the trust an external examination made by a certified public accountant acceptable to such officer.